tatsu-lab/alpaca_eval/README.md

 **Standard error**: this is the standard error (normalized by N-1) of the win rate, i.e., the preferences averaged over the different instructions.

-[//]: # (The standard error measures the uncertainty over instructions and sampling from the evaluator.)

 </details>